-For Disfiguration Portraits, French photographer Cyril Crepin captures patients undergoing facial reconstructive surgery.
-With the help of their surgeon, Professor Bernard Devauchelle, the artist set up intimate portrait sessions in the hospital where they were treated.
-The reasons behind the reconstructions are tragic, ranging from accidents to suicide attempts, but Crepin avoids submitting to voyeurism or undue sensationalism.
+In a series of portraits, the French photographer Cyril Crepin tells the stories of patients undergoing facial reconstructive surgery.
+With the help of their surgeon, Professor Bernard Devauchelle, the artist set up intimate sessions in the hospital where they were treated.
+The reasons behind the reconstructions are tragic, ranging from accidents to suicide attempts, but Crepin avoids submitting to voyeurism or sensationalism.

-Ultimately, these portraits ask that we set aside that hesitation in favor of meaningful merging of the self and another; as our eyes graze the surface of flesh and wound, we recognize a connective thread, binding us all in our fragile human condition.
-We asked Crepin a few questions about the series.
+Instead, his portraits ask that we set aside any hesitation we might feel at meeting these people eye-to-eye in favor of recognition, acknowledgment, and ultimately, reverence.
+As we take in the realities of flesh and wound, we recognize a connective thread, binding us all as mortals–capable of unimaginable agony as well as unfathomable resilience.
+We asked Crepin a few questions about the project.

 What inspired you to pursue this project?

 “I was probably tired of seeing the same pictures all the time and hearing the same speech about ‘beauty.’
 I always loved painters like Matthias Grünewald, Albrecht Durer, some illustrators like Basil Gogos, some classics movies with Lon Chaney too … the first time I saw one of these models, I though immediately of the ‘Retable d’Issenheim’ [by Matthias Grünewald]; the face of this person looked unreal, and it was amazing.
-I took many surgical pictures but it was the first time I was confronted with this vision, and I talked with him [the disfigured person], read about his pathology, and we decided to make a picture series about disfigurement, because nobody else in the world did it before in an artistic way, and not from a medical point of view— they are not medical photographs.
+I took many surgical pictures, but it was the first time I was confronted with this vision, and I talked with him, read about his pathology, and we decided to make a picture series about disfigurement, because nobody else in the world did it before in an artistic way, and not from a medical point of view— these are not medical photographs.

 How did you find your subjects and Professor Bernard Devauchelle?